-Based on the results of the embedded experiment in Cycle 1, it was decided that respondent selection would be conducted uniformly for all households in Cycle 2 using the Next Birthday Method.
-This method asks that the adult with the next birthday complete the questionnaire and therefore results in one completed questionnaire per household.
+As in Cycle 2, the respondent selection method for Cycle 3 one respondent per household was selected.
+The adult was selected by asking that the adult with the next birthday complete the questionnaire.
 A detailed description of the sampling methods can be found in Chapter 2.